Intika-Linux-Firewall/Tomoyo-Application-Firewall/README.md

 - Ignore profile 8 (you can use profile 8 to bypass this application "usefull for let say blocked apps")
 - Auto request (15s timeout)

+**Feature Private Version :**

+I am working on a private version and will release it here too as soon as possible current available feature on it

+- Exclude many profile
+- Allow all for the current requesting application
+- Save policy
+- Tray icon...
+etc.

 **Screenshot (SeaMonkey Request) :**

 ![Screenshot](https://raw.githubusercontent.com/intika/ccs-queryd-gui/master/Cap.png)